CS126SP20/final-project-elaughead/DEVELOPMENT.md

 04/29/20 - planning on doing a lot of work today.
 I want to create most, if not all, of the game UI today if possible.
     - helped someone out on piazza who was having trouble with ImGui.

+04/30/20 - committed & pushed code that I forgot to last night.
+Between yesterday and today, I've created the pieces and their logic, and I've begun to make new classes for other aspects of the app.